phetsims/unit-rates/doc/model.md

 number line, the range of 1 term is fixed, while the range of the other term varies based on the unit rate.

 Displayed values are (necessarily) limited to a specific number of decimal places.
-The same number of decimal places is used for all occurrences of a term (double number line, scale, rate control, race track, timer,... ) Values are rounded to the desired number of decimal places using nearest-neighbor rounding.
+The same number of decimal places is used for all occurrences of a term (double number line, marker editor, scale, rate control, race track, timer,... ) Values are rounded to the desired number of decimal places using nearest-neighbor rounding.

 This table described the rates that appear in this simulation: